Malith97/ChatbotX/README.md

     A: Hello.

     Q: How are you ?
-    A: I am on the Internet..
+    A: I am on the Internet...

     Q: are you fight? ?
     A: I am not a battle bot...